mozilla/dxr/docs/source/deployment.rst

   cluster.
 * Whether you intend to set up a cluster or not, beware that ES makes friends all too easily.
-Be sure to change the ``cluster.name`` to something unusual and diable autodiscovery by setting ``discovery.zen.ping.multicast.enabled`` to ``false``, instead specifying your cluster members directly in ``discovery.zen.ping.unicast.hosts``.
+Be sure to change the ``cluster.name`` to something unusual and disable autodiscovery by setting ``discovery.zen.ping.multicast.enabled`` to ``false``, instead specifying your cluster members directly in ``discovery.zen.ping.unicast.hosts``.
 * Crank up your kernel's max file descriptors.
 Put this in the init script that